Intervention for Students with Intellectual Disabilities – EDSP 370

 Extended School Year (ESY)

 The candidate will produce an Individualized Transition Plan addressing a student’s specific, case-based, post-educational planning needs (life skills, vocational skills, community skills, and academic needs).
-(MLO: A, B, C, D)
+(CLO: A, B, C, D)

-The candidate will complete 3 tests throughout the course.
-The tests are open-book/open-notes and are timed.
-Each test contains 25 multiple-choice questions with a time limit of 60 minutes.
-The instructor reserves the right to penalize candidates who go over the allotted time limit when taking each exam.
-(MLO: A, B, C, D, E, F)
+The candidate will complete 3 quizzes throughout the course.
+The qizzes are open-book/open-notes and are timed.
+Each quiz contains 25 multiple-choice questions with a time limit of 60 minutes.
+There is one attempt for each quiz.
+(CLO: A, B, C, D, E, F)